whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 [:"[", {:integer, '1'}, :",", {:atom, 'foo'}, :",", :"[", {:atom, 'bar'}, :"]", :"]"]
 ```

 Nice! `leex` also provides the possibility to define some Erlang code associated with the lexer: this is done in the `Erlang code.` section at the bottom of the `.xrl` file.
-We could take advantage of this in order to convert integer tokens to actual Elixir integers (instead of char lists) and atom tokens into actual atoms:
+We could take advantage of this to convert integer tokens to actual Elixir integers (instead of char lists) and atom tokens into actual atoms:

 ```
 ...